 It works very much as a self sustaining system – the more you post, the more traffic you attract.
-Users commenting on your posts are classed as updates to your page and Google takes notice, so the cycle is continued.
+The system will class users commenting on your posts as updates to your page and Google takes notice.
+This then continues the whole cycle.

-Try hyper linking articles from other prominent sources such as Wikipedia to increase your online appearance, or including more LSI words to trigger Google’s interest.
+Try hyper linking articles from other prominent sources such as Wikipedia.
+This can increase your online appearance, also include more LSI words to trigger Google’s interest.
 You can find out more about the best keyword research techniques on our site.
 Alternatively, read the following article for a more indepth look into this subject:

 Re-Optimizing Content on Old Articles